National Football League

 Like it or not, there's going to be an odd team out in the NFC playoff picture this year.
 And right now, fan bases from Arizona, Seattle, Detroit, Philadelphia and Dallas are having a little harder time focusing on the holidays, knowing theirs might be spoiled with stress and frustration in Week 17.

-Of course, everyone is susceptible to a breakdown in the season's final three weeks, most recently displayed by the Ravens -- the defending champions a season ago -- losing their final two regular-season games when a win would have gotten them into the playoffs.
+Of course, everyone is susceptible to a breakdown in the season's final three weeks, most recently displayed by the Ravens — the defending champions a season ago — losing their final two regular-season games when a win in either of them would have gotten them into the playoffs.

-The ultimate stress will be when a possible 6-10 or 5-10-1 NFC South division winner goes to the playoffs with a home game in the Wild Card round and one of the aforementioned six teams is left home with an 11-5 record.
+The ultimate stress would be the possible outcome of a 6-10 or 5-10-1 NFC South division winner going to the playoffs with a home game in the Wild Card round and one of the aforementioned six teams is left home with an 11-5 record.

 Dallas is currently on the outside of the playoff picture looking in.
 Spending way too much time fiddling with the NFL's playoff simulator, it's clear there's a very good chance Dallas will win two of its next three games and still will see its playoff dreams squashed due to tiebreakers.
 We're used to Dallas' Week 17 game being for all the marbles.
 Well, that could be the case on Sunday in Philadelphia, a rare instance for any Week 15 contest.